• Blog

 stir fry

 Before cooking dinner, if we home cooks first examined the inventories of our pantries and refrigerators and used what we found there to make a meal, we would slash food waste in the home.
-Our great-grandmothers did this.
+Our grandmothers did this.
 Today, many of us choose what to eat based on our whims—or our picky eaters’ demands!
 Let’s […]

 Read More